What Do Individual Healthcare Mandates Look Like in Your State?

 For employers with self-insured plans, the employer is responsible for submitting Form MA 1099-HC to report their minimum creditable coverage to the state and distributing copies of the form to their employees.

-Massachusetts considers 15 or more days of coverage a month for reporting on the MA 1099-HC.
+Massachusetts considers 15 or more days of coverage during the month for reporting on the MA 1099-HC.

 The deadline for employers and insurers to distribute forms 1099-HC to employees and file to the MA Department of Revenue is January 31st each year.